 Collections.
 Each retail electric provider serving customers at distribution voltage in CenterPoint Houston's service territory will include the applicable system restoration charges in its bill to retail electric customers which receive electric service at distribution voltage.
-The servicer or its agent will bill each retail electric provider for the applicable system restoration charges attributable to the retail electric provider 's retail electric customers which receive electric service at distribution voltage at least monthly.
-Pursuant to the financing order, each retail electric provider must remit to the servicer the amount of applicable system restoration charges attributable to its retail electric customers (less an allowance for charge-offs of delinquent customer accounts) within 35 days of the servicer's bill for such charges regardless of whether payments have been received by the retail electric provider from such retail electric customers.
-In addition, in the event a retail electric provider fails to pay the servicer in full within 35 days of the date the applicable system restoration charges are billed to such retail electric provider, the servicer will assess a late-payment penalty against the retail electric provider in the amount of five percent of the outstanding balance of such system restoration charge by the retail electric provider.
-All late-payment penalties will be remitted to the collection account to be applied against system restoration charges relating to the bonds and other fees and charges (including system restoration charges and transition charges relating to other system restoration charges and transition charges relating to other system restoration or transition bonds, delivery charges and nuclear decommissioning charges) other than late fees, and second, any remaining portion of the payment shall be attributed to late fees owed to CenterPoint Houston or any successor.
+The servicer or its agent will bill each retail electric provider for the applicable system restoration charges attributable to the retail electric provider's retail electric customers which receive electric service at distribution voltage at least monthly.
+Pursuant to the financing order, each retail electric provider must remit to the servicer the amount of applicable system restoration charges attributable to its retail electric customers (less an allowance for charge-offs of delinquent customer accounts) within 35 days of the servicer's bill for such charges regardless of whether payments have been received by the retail electric providers from such retail electric customers.
+In addition, in the event a retail electric provider fails to pay the servicer in full within 35 days of the date the applicable system restoration charges are billed to such retail electric provider, the servicer will assess a late-payment penalty against the retail electric provider in the amount of five percent of the outstanding balance of such system restoration charges payable by the retail electric provider.
+All late-payment penalties will be remitted to the collection account to be applied against system restoration charge obligations.
+A grace period of 10 days from the 35th day after the payment due date will be allowed before the retail electric provider is considered to be in default.
+If there is a shortfall in a retail electric provider's payment of an amount billed, the amount paid shall first be allocated ratably among the system restoration charges relating to the bonds and other fees and charges (including system restoration charges and transition charges relating to other system restoration or transition bonds, delivery charges and nuclear deco